• Feb 21, 2025

 Best time to visit: March to May

-Things to do: visit Netaji Subash Chandra Bose Museum, Ambotia Shiva Mandir, tea gardens
+Things to do: Visit Netaji Subhas Chandra Bose Museum, Ambotia Shiva Mandir, and tea gardens

 12. Darjeeling, West Bengal

-Top Attractions: Yiga Choeling Monastery, Observational hill, Tiger Hill Drjeeling.
+Top Attractions: Yiga Choeling Monastery, Observatory Hill, Tiger Hill, Darjeeling.

 Best time to visit: February to March, September to December

-Things to do: Himalayan mountaineering, exploring Darjeeling tea estates, watching the sunrise from Tiger Hill.
+Things to do: Himalayan mountaineering, exploring Darjeeling tea estates, and watching the sunrise from Tiger Hill.

 13. Kasauli, Himachal Pradesh